maptracker/datasciencecoursera/Rnotes.md

     * Returns a boolean indicating if the object "is" that thing
   * `as.SOMETHING()` = coerce / cast an object from one mode to another
     * eg `as.integer()`
-* All objects appear to have a default value that is used when an object is needed but has not been explicitly provided.
+* Objects have an initial value that is used when an object is needed but has not been explicitly provided.
+For example, if you create a structure that is specified as having integers, but you don't provide the actual values, then the default value is used until such time as you provide your own.
 * Atomic classes
   * Character
     * default value `""` (empty string)